envomp/Arete-runbook/docs/SUB_TESTER_FOR_TEACHER.md

 First make sure you have the latest version installed.
 You can use [arete front](https://gitlab.cs.ttu.ee/testing/arete-ui) to do so.

-you can place arete.json file in the root of the repository or exercise for customised testing.
+you can place arete.json file in the root of the repository("/") or grouping folder("/EXAM/") or exercise("/EXAM/exam1/") in either tests repository or student repository for customised testing.

+Features, that students can use are marked with double asterix**

 Example:
 ````json